ESSEC Business School: 1913–1940

 Following the 1905 law on the separation of church and state, the school's premises were confiscated in 1913, and ESSEC was absorbed into the Catholic Institute of Paris (ICP).
-As a consequence, the school's resources were significantly reduced; for example, it had only one amphitheatre borrowed from ICP, and the elementary section was removed.
+As a consequence, the school's resources were significantly reduced; for example, it had only one Amphitheatre borrowed from ICP, and the elementary section was removed.
 During this period, the curriculum included languages, history of trade, commercial geography, political economy, law, and accounting, with a strong emphasis on languages totaling ten hours per week.

 The school struggled during the First World War.
-In 1914, it had only four first‑year students and two second‑year students and was temporarily closed before reopening in 1915.
-The optional third year was removed, and the school did not regain financial stability until 1920, when more than 50 students enrolled in the first year.
-In 1923, the Students’ Association was created with a solidarity fund for war widows and orphans.
+In 1914, it had only four first‑year students and two second‑year students, and was temporarily closed before reopening in 1915.
+The optional third year was removed, and the school did not regain financial stability until 1920 when more than 50 students enrolled in the first year.
+In 1923, the Students' Association was created with a solidarity fund for war widows and orphans.
 In 1926, the first alumni directory was published, and three years later, the first courses in business ethics were introduced.
 By 1930, enrollment had increased to 150.

-During the Great Depression in the 1930s, ESSEC reduced tuition fees to attract students who preferred public service or law studies.
+During the Great Depression in the 1930s, ESSEC reduced the price of tuition to attract students who preferred public service or law studies.
 As the school's finances worsened, it accepted high‑school graduates, uncertified examiners, and freelance auditors who took non‑certificated courses.

-In 1932, the Student Office was created, and in 1937, the first scholarships were awarded, marking the start of a social assistance policy.
+In 1932, the Student Office was created and in 1937, the first scholarships were awarded, marking the start of a social assistance policy.

 1940–1960

-In 1939, the dean, Camille Donjon, reformed the curriculum and introduced entry examinations.
+In 1939, the Dean, Camille Donjon, reformed the curriculum and introduced entry examinations.
 A preparatory class for the examinations was set up in 1941.

 During this period, ESSEC declined to join the unified system of écoles de commerce established by the decree of 3 December 1947, which formalized state support for preparatory classes.
 While HEC and ESCP joined the unified system, ESSEC positioned itself as a challenger and retained its own preparatory classes.
 To keep pace with its competitors, ESSEC increased the duration of study from two to three years in 1947.
 This continued until 1951, when ESSEC stopped offering its own preparatory classes and opened its examinations to candidates from public preparatory classes.
 In 1950, a three‑month compulsory end‑of‑study internship was added.